peterjiatong/Leetcode-Bilingual-Explanation/Solution/0206_Reverse_Linked_List.md

 2. Disconnect the current node `cur` by setting its next pointer to null, i.e., `cur.next = Null`.
 3. Return the last node found in the original list.

-Once the recursion is complete, return the last node of the original linked list (which becomes the new head of the reversed list.)
+Once the recursion is complete, return the last node of the original linked list (which becomes the new head of the reversed list).

 This algorithm maintains a time complexity of `O(n)`.